Here are a few reasons why it's so great to travel with infants:

 Designate a diaper-changing station at your destination.
 Bring a box of wipes, put a disposable changing pad on top of a towel, and stack a bunch of diapers in one area.
 "That way, you don't need to chase down the diaper bag and unpack it for each change, and you do not need to replenish the bag's contents constantly," says Lenin.

 Consider booking a condo.
 Standard hotel rooms might be OK for a night or two, but if you're vacationing for a week, a condominium or vacation home rental is key.
 You'll have a full kitchen for mealtime and storing snacks and drinks, a washer/dryer for the inevitable baby laundry you'll have to do and separate bedrooms for parents and baby (if you're accustomed to sleeping apart at home).
-Don't forget to ask about cribs or pack-and-plays, too!
+Don't forget to ask about cribs or Pack 'n Plays, too!